-- 1. Edges and joints shall be durably taped or otherwise air sealed. - 2.
-Edges shall be tightly fitted to one another without substantial gaps. - 3.
-Sheathing shall be carefully fitted and durably taped or otherwise air sealed around obstructions. - 4.
+- 1. If used as an air barrier, Eedges and joints shall be durably taped or otherwise air sealed in accordance with the manufacturer's recommendations. - 2.
+Edges not supported directly on sheathing or framing shall be tightly fitted to one another without substantial gaps. - 3.
+Sheathing shall be carefully fitted and durably taped or otherwise air sealed around obstructions in accordance with the manufacturer's recommendations. - 4.
 When two or more layers of insulation are installed the joints shall be staggered.

-Only the joints of the exterior layer shall be required to be durably taped or otherwise air sealed. - 5.
-Sheathing joints shall be durably taped or otherwise air sealed and have the proper approvals if used as a Weather Resistive Barrier (WRB).
+Only the joints of one of the exterior layers shall be required to be durably taped or otherwise air sealed where that layer is designated to be an air-barrier. - 5.
+Where used as an approved water-resistive barrier (WRB), Ssheathing joints, fenestration, and service penetrations shall be durably taped or otherwise air sealed in accordance with the manufacturer's installation instructions and have the proper approvals if used as a Weather Resistive Barrier (WRB).